Toppenn/Dark-Vessel-Inspection-Triage/README.md

 at sea are not broadcasting their positions, and that non-broadcasting vessels are more frequently associated with illicit activity than those that do broadcast.

+Detecting them is largely solved.
+The real problem is elsewhere, and it has two halves.

-Inspection capacity is finite.
-Patrol vessels and aircraft cannot cover an entire sea area.
-The operational question is not "who is guilty" — it is **where should the next inspection go**.
+**A patrol vessel cannot cover an ocean.** One radar scene can return dozens of detections and there are resources to inspect a few.
+The operational question is not who is guilty — it is **where should the next inspection go**.

+**And a dark vessel is not necessarily an offender.** Below 15 metres there is no obligation to broadcast at all, and even above it, Article 10(2) of Council Regulation (EC) No 1224/2009 permits a master to switch the AIS off where the safety of the crew is at imminent risk.

+Attaching a breach to a vessel that is complying is the worst failure a system like this can have.
+But failing to flag one that is not complying is not a lesser failure: it is the same failure in the other direction.

 ---